zhongyuan1995/ImmersiveRigging/README.md

     try the executable:

-    build instructions:

-    technique stack:
+        One can run the program by simply clicking on the batch file called "run_exec.bat" in the following folder: "exec\exec_vr_rigging".
+        (Make sure that a visual studio is installed on your computer, as some dynamic link libraries are required.
+This may be fixed later.) build instructions:
+        Setup the resource directory by clicking on the batch file:
+            "define_resource_dir.bat" in the proj folder.
+        Generate makefiles with the help of the vr_rigging.pj (also in the proj folder) as normal.
+        Compile it.
+        (Note that the code depends on an other project "proj_pinocchio", don't separate them) technique stack:
         basic user interface in VR
         create and manipulate bones of a rigging skeleton